 Extra costs may include travel expenses, accommodation, copying charges and search fees.
 These will be agreed with you in advance.

-Where the fee relates to a hearing, the barrister is normally entitled to the fee, whether or not the hearing goes ahead.
+Where the fee relates to a hearing, the barrister is normally entitled to the fee, irrespective of whether the hearing goes ahead.
 If that is to be the case, the barrister will tell you.
 You may, if you wish, try to agree a different basis for payment of the fee in such a case.

 Where it is not possible to agree a fixed fee in advance, you should ask for an estimate.
 It may also be possible for you agree with the barrister that there should be a “ceiling” on the fee charged for a particular piece of work.
 Where a fee is not fixed in advance and the work involves the production of paperwork (for example, the drafting of a contract), the barrister may nevertheless require you to pay for the work after he or she has completed it and before releasing it to you.
 If that is to be the case, the barrister should tell you at the outset.